 When it comes to awards such as the MVP and Rookie of the Year, voters always look at these stats, along with home runs and runs batted (RBI), in a season.
-Homeruns are an attractive stat, as well as RBI's, which is the number of runs a player bats in when they are at the plate.
+Homeruns are an attractive stat.
+And so are RBI's, which is the number of runs a player bats in when they are at the plate.

 For pitching, ERA is the most crucial stat, even more than wins and losses.
 There are stats for closers and relievers, such as saves and hold percentage, and pitcher’s stats are also heavily scrutinized.

-You can see the cultural impact of the game as well in the many classic films about baseball: classics such as Field of Dreams, The Natural, and Bull Durham, to name a few.
+You can see the cultural impact of the game as well in the many classic films about baseball.
+Consider movies such as Field of Dreams, The Natural, and Bull Durham, to name a few.

-The players, teams, and MLB are all active in the community to help with social causes and charities.
-The teams are big in the communities they are in, and the league strives to improve the nation as a whole with the sport able to bring many different people together.
+MLB players and teams are all active in the community to help with social causes and charities.
+The teams are big in the communities they are in.
+The league strives to improve the nation as a whole with the sport able to bring many different people together.